Running Jobs on Cirrus

 If you are running MPI jobs that do not also use OpenMP threading, then

-you should use srun
+you typically use srun with the following options:

 Note